librenms/librenms/doc/Developing/os/Health-Information.md

 well as pre-fetched data.
 The index ($index) and the sub_indexes (in case the oid is indexed multiple times) are also available: if
 $index="1.20", then $subindex0="1" and $subindex1="20".
+If you want access a string in an index, `{{ $index_string }}` can be used, optionally suffixed with the position of the one you want.

 #### Fetching values from other tables/oids